MrMovl/elm-TicTacToe/readme.md

 + ~~prettier win screen~~
 + code should become a little prettier, especially the view
 + add draw screen
++ implement AI (with respect to Asimovs rules of course)

 To deploy: `npm start`